genii-open/.github/profile/README.md

-Launched in celebration of the 100-year anniversary of the EEG, making EEG/ESI accessible for all.
-Started on 21 May 2024, Announced & Open Sourced on 6 Sept 2024.
+Started on 21 May 2024 and officially announced and open-sourced on 6 September 2024, it has been actively serving patients from Universiti Malaya Medical Center.

 **Acknowledgement**
-We gratefully acknowledge the contributions of the following individuals to this project:

 Project Leader: Sim Kuan GOH